Giardia in Dogs: Signs, Symptoms and Treatment of This Summer Parasite

 If your dog drinks from puddles or splashes around in lakes, read this.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 As a vet, I see lots of diarrhea — and when I say “lots,” I mean lots.
 One of the common causes of diarrhea in dogs worldwide is giardia, a parasite that dogs get from drinking from puddles, lakes, streams, or other sources of stagnant water.
 While it’s a year-round risk, giardia cases peak in the summer because people and pets spend more time outdoors and traveling.
 Here’s everything you need to know about giardia in dogs, including how to spot it, treat it, and prevent it from happening in the first place.

 Giardia is a ubiquitous single-celled protozoan parasite that can live in the intestines of dogs.
 The parasite thrives in cool, moist environments and can survive for months in the right conditions.
 Giardia can infect dogs, cats, wild animals and people too.

 Giardiasis is transmitted by a fecal-oral route, meaning that the parasite is swallowed in food and water contaminated with feces.
 Your pet does not have to eat poop to get the parasite.
 In fact, dogs most commonly get giardia by drinking from contaminated water sources (think: puddles, gutters, lakes, and streams).

 What are the symptoms of giardia in dogs?

-Symptoms of giardia in both people and dogs can include diarrhea, gas, abdominal discomfort, nausea, and vomiting.
+Giardia symptoms in dogs can include diarrhea, gas, abdominal discomfort, nausea, and vomiting.
 That said, an infection can be present without symptoms.
 Not all dogs show symptoms of a giardia infection but when they do the most common symptom is watery diarrhea.
-Additional signs of giardia in dogs may include:
+Additional giardia symptoms in dogs may include: